 I was hired because I’d cut another horror film for Alain Silver, Kiss Daddy Goodbye.
 Alain was what one wanted in a producer, as he dealt straight and was always honest (not to mention supportive).
 I worked 12-hour days on the Culver Studios lot, in a tiny bungalow ‘office’ that back in the ’30s or ’40s must have been a dressing room.
 I’m grateful that my Cannon supervisor Mark Lowrie let me off for the six weeks to cut the movie.
 I was back in four.

 I started cutting after the first week of filming; they were shooting in Mar Vista, mostly.
-I met Richard Roundtree and Shannon Tweed at the location; Gould, Garfield and Pollard came to the editing room twice.
-All were friendly, and maybe surprised to see not a full film cutting room but a little TV setup being operated by one person.
+I met Richard Roundtree and Shannon Tweed at the location.
+Gould, Garfield and Pollard came to the editing room twice.
+All were friendly and perhaps surprised to see not a full film cutting room but a little TV setup being operated by one person.
 Garfield was intense and full of questions.
 You’d think he had a big stake in what I was doing.
 Gould was congenial and relaxed and being buddy buddy with his co-stars — I’m not sure he even shares any shots with Garfield.
 Pollard hung back in the corner.
 He said nothing but smiled and looked mellow enough.
 You’d never know that he had been a big Broadway actor.
-Perhaps it was just easier for him to stay in his role than make small talk.
+Perhaps he found it easier to stay in his role than make small talk.

 The last week and a half in the cutting room was devoted to fine-tuning.
 The film was going to get an R and I had it in my mind that horror in 1989 needed to be pretty gross or nobody would pay attention.
 I’d sell Rupert on the need to be as rough as possible.
 He hadn’t shot exploitative sleaze or hardcore violence, but I tried in the cutting not to minimize the unpleasant dungeon scenes, or the action at the end.